NordVPN Review: Quick Expert Summary

 Then, he used NordVPN’s Quick Connect option and was connected to a local server in New York.
 My colleague only saw a decrease in speed of about 9%, which didn’t affect his browsing or torrenting speed.

 Then, my colleague connected to a server in France.
 His download speed was actually faster than his connection without a VPN — this is really impressive!
-He didn’t notice any delay in his web browsing, and he was able to stream Netflix France in HD without any interruptions.
+He didn’t notice any delay in his web browsing, and he was able to watch videos in HD without any interruptions.

 Finally, my colleague connected to a distant server in New Zealand, and his speed slowed down by 25%.
-He reported that websites took about 4-5 seconds to load, and a movie or TV show on Netflix didn’t start for almost a minute-and-a-half — however, once they began, the movies and TV shows played in HD and there was no lag.
+He reported that websites took about 4-5 seconds to load, and the videos he opened didn’t start for almost a minute-and-a-half — however, once they began, the videos played in HD and there was no lag.

 Overall, NordVPN is one of the fastest VPNs around — it maintains the best speed on local servers, but its speeds are also pretty good on distant servers.
 Because NordVPN is so fast, it’s a really good choice for users interested in streaming, torrenting, and other activities that use a lot of data.